codefresh-io/cap-docs.codefresh.io/_docs/runtime/managed-cluster.md

 1. In the Add Managed Cluster panel, copy and run the command:
   `cf cluster add <runtime-name> [--dry-run]`
   where:

+  <runtime-name> is automatically populated by Codefresh in the command.
+  `--dry-run` is optional, and required if you want to generate a list of YAML manifests that you can redirect and apply manually with `kubectl`.

    {% include
 	image.html